seanbreckenridge/dotfiles/README.md

 TODO:

-Currently in the process of making these work cross platform (macos/arch).
+Currently in the process of making these work seamlessly across platforms (macos/arch).

 There are corresponding bootstrap files in `~/.config/yadm` that check whether I'm on mac/linux, to decide what sort of install to do.